manvendra7/TSAI_END2.0-Assignment-8/README.md

 # output - [tensor([1, 3, 5, 7]), tensor([2, 4, 6, 8]), tensor([3, 5, 7, 9])]
 ```

-For sample 3 and 4, the input look like typical data form that have multiple attributes.
+For Example 3 and 4, the input look like typical data form that have multiple attributes.
 Consider case 4, if 3rd element per record is the label and first 2 elements are input data attributes, the return list of tensors is not directly usable by the model, in which the preferable return could be:

 `[tensor([[1,2], [3,4], [5,6], [7,8]]), tensor([3,5,7,9])]`